cthoyt/cthoyt.github.io/_posts/2025-09-30-bridging-culture-and-chemistry.md

 [microscopy (CHMO:0000067)](http://purl.obolibrary.org/obo/CHMO_0000067).
 Please
 give me a bit of wiggle room, since it's already hard enough to thread the needle between culture and chemistry.
-Luckily, CHMO uses a logical axiom on the definition of microscopy to denote that all microsopy has a microscope as a [participant (BFO:0000057)](http://purl.obolibrary.org/obo/BFO_0000057).
+Luckily, CHMO uses a logical axiom on the definition of microscopy to denote that all microscopy has a microscope as a [participant (BFO:0000057)](http://purl.obolibrary.org/obo/BFO_0000057).

 While we'll need this axiom later to construct a more sophisticated SPARQL query